 Contrary to what you’ve always believed, two is not necessarily better than one.

 It can make sense for prospective home buyers to want or need a co-borrower on their loan.
 Utilizing another person’s income, credit score and debt level might do wonders for your ability to qualify for a loan.
-If your credit is what’s holding you back, the Veterans United Lighthouse program is a great way to boost your credit, free of charge.
+If your credit is what’s holding you back, the Veterans United Lighthouse Program is a great free resource.

 VA Loans and Co-Borrowers

 Does that mean you can’t secure a VA loan with your fiancée, your long-time significant other or your civilian neighbor?
-Yes and no.
+No.